 However you view these road safety statistics, we can all make our roads safer and protect ourselves from a Colorado DUI by understanding marijuana driving laws and the consequences for driving high.

 As with alcohol, the consumption of any amount of marijuana while operating a vehicle or while on any public roadway is illegal and can result in a DUI.

 What Constitutes Driving Under the Influence?

-You can be arrested for driving impaired if you have an active THC level of 5 or more nanograms.
-But, many of us have no way of testing our own blood to determine if we are within the legal limit.
-And, factors like how often you smoke, when you last smoked and how much you consumed can all impact the level of active THC in your blood and how long it is present (from a few hours to more than a day).
-But, even without a blood test, you can be charged with a DUI in Colorado.
+You can be arrested for driving impaired if you have an active THC level of 5 or more nanograms per milliliter.
+But many of us have no way of testing our own blood to determine if we are within the legal limit.
+And factors like how often you smoke, when you last smoked and how much you consumed can all impact the level of active THC in your blood and how long it is present (from a few hours to more than a day).

 Evidence of Impairment

 Colorado DUI arrests are based on observed impairment as well a blood test, the presence of open containers, the smell of weed and other evidence that marijuana has been consumed.
 Many officers in Colorado have received advanced training to detect impairment from alcohol and a variety of other drugs and substances.
 If a blood test is not obtained or you refuse a blood test (which we don’t recommend), an officer-observed impairment can serve as evidence.